 Since sun-exposure is a risk-factor, there is significant variable incidence across the globe.
 Incidence is highest in countries with high sun-exposure and a fair-skinned immigrant population, e.g. Australia.

-Melanocytes are cells that produce melanin, the pigment responsible for skin colour.
+Melanocytes are cells that produce melanin, the pigment responsible for skin color.
 They arise from the neural crest in the embryo and migrate throughout the body, the vast majority ending up at the dermo-epidermal junction of the skin, where they provide melanin for the epidermal keratinocytes.
-The concentration of melanocytes in the base of the epidermis does not differ significantly between ethnic groups, but in fact it is the secretion of melanin that results in ethnic variability of skin colour.
+The concentration of melanocytes in the base of the epidermis does not differ significantly between ethnic groups, but in fact it is the secretion of melanin that results in ethnic variability of skin color.

 Melanocytes that undergo malignant change show varied architectural patterns of growth.
 This forms the basis of the histological sub-typing, with the four most important/common sub-types;

 - lentigo maligna (in-situ, also known as the Hutchinson melanotic freckle) and lentigo maligna melanoma (invasive) - seen in sun damaged skin, especially the face of older patients